 There have been horticultural groups and shows in Rodmell since the mid 19th century.
 Leonard Woolf was Chairman of the first modern version of the Society, which later became “Rodmell Horticultural and Allotment Society” on 13 November 1940.
 The first Rodmell “Flower and Vegetable Show” was held on Saturday 24 August 1946.
 Judith Bradbury has researched some of the Society’s history below.

 Now we are Rodmell Horticultural Society (RHS), and we usually hold two shows each year – a Spring Show and a Summer Show – as well as the AGM with a guest speaker, and a Seedling Sale.
 We are sometimes able to organise subsidised group visits for “RHS” members to local gardens.
 Membership of our horticultural society also provides discounts at some local garden centres, including Paradise Park in Newhaven.

-More information about all our events in 2018 will be published on this website nearer the time, and show schedules are circulated to all homes in Rodmell.
+More information about all our events in 2020 will be published on this website once the Covid problems are over.
+Show schedules are normally circulated to all homes in Rodmell.

 Would you like to join Rodmell Horticultural Society?